Futurecodemaster/Anime_EDA_APP/README.md

 - **Watching**, **Completed**, **On-Hold**, **Dropped**, **Plan to Watch**: The number of users in each viewing status category.
 - **Score-10** to **Score-1**: The number of users that have given each score from 10 to 1.

+**Data Cleaning and Preprocessing:**

+   - **Missing Values**: I handled missing data, particularly in fields like `Score`, `Type`, and `Genres`.
+Rows with missing scores were dropped to maintain analysis integrity.
+   - **Type Conversion**: Certain columns like `Score` and `Episodes` were converted to numeric types to facilitate statistical analysis.
+   - **Date Handling**: The `Aired` column was processed to extract the year, which was essential for trend analysis over time.
+   - **Genre Processing**: The `Genres` column, containing comma separated values, was split and restructured for genre based analysis.

+**Data Transformation:**

+   - **Binarization**: Used MultiLabelBinarizer for transforming the `Genres` column into a binary format suitable for machine learning models.
+   - **Label Encoding**: The `Studios` column was encoded using LabelEncoder to convert studio names into a machine-readable numeric format.

 ## Algorithm Description

-In this project, I'm using a variety of algorithms and data processing techniques to dive into the fascinating world of anime data.
+I'm using a variety of algorithms and data processing techniques to dive into the fascinating world of anime data.
 Let me break down for you how each algorithm works, the way I've applied them, and how they're each contributing something special to this project.

 ### 1. Random Forest Regressor
 - **Purpose**: Used for predicting the rating of an anime based on various features.